Did you know that one of the most common causes of orchid death is improper watering, in particular, overwatering?

 The roots of orchids are covered by a thin membrane called velamen.
 When dry, the velamen is white or silvery in color.
 When moistened, the color is green or mottled.
 So, if your orchid roots are looking dry and silvery-white, that's an indicator for you.

 Still, get into the habit of observing the color of your orchid roots when dry or watered.
 There are so many orchid varieties that there are many exceptions to the general rules.

 Once you get familiar with your plants, you will know how each pot will feel when wet or dry.
 If an orchid is too light, it most likely needs water.
 If wet, the pot will be heavier.
 Learn the feel of your potted plants to be able to gauge how much moisture is still in each pot.

 How To Water Your Orchid

 A lot of people water their orchids at home in their kitchen sinks.
 However, this is not advisable for beginners as you can accidentally get water on delicate parts of the plant or water unevenly and ultimately cause rot.
-Instead, let's use this method for beginners.
+Instead, let's use the following method for beginners.

-- Let your orchid soak for 10-15 minutes.
-(As you can imagine, the water isn't draining off because the plastic orchid pot is inside the ceramic pot with no holes.)
+Let your orchid soak for 10-15 minutes.
+(As you can imagine, the water isn't draining off because the plastic orchid pot is inside the ceramic pot with nowhere for the liquid to go.)

 Ten Tips On Watering Orchids Correctly